 Proposition 65, officially known as the Safe Drinking Water and Toxic Enforcement Act of 1986, was enacted as a ballot initiative in November 1986.
 The proposition protects the state's drinking water sources from being contaminated with chemicals known to cause cancer, birth defects or other reproductive harm, and requires businesses to inform Californians about exposures to such chemicals.

 Proposition 65 requires the state to maintain and update a list of chemicals known to the state to cause cancer or reproductive toxicity.

-Coumarin will be considered for possible listing by the CIC at a public meeting.
-The meeting will be held in the Sierra Hearing Room at the CalEPA Headquarters building, 1001 I Street, Sacramento, California.
-This notice also marks the beginning of a 45-day public comment period on this document.
+Cannabis (marijuana) smoke and Δ-9-tetrahydrocannabinol (THC) will be considered for possible listing by the DARTIC at the public meeting.
+This notice marks the beginning of a 45-day comment period on this document.
+OEHHA must receive comments and any supporting materials by Monday, November 18, 2019.

 This notice will also open a comment period that is designated to close on December 2, 2019.
 A public hearing on this proposed regulatory amendment will be scheduled on request.